anoma/nspec/docs/arch/integrations/adapters/evm.md

 8. Sally composes the the intent transactions and adds her own actions s.t. the transaction becomes balanced & valid.
 She converts the transaction object into the format required by the EVM protocol adapter.
 9. Sally being connected to an Ethereum node makes an [`eth_sendTransaction`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_sendtransaction) call into the protocol adapter's `execute(Transaction tx)` function, which she signs with the private key of her account.
 10. The protocol adapter verifies the proofs from 3. by calling a RISC ZERO verifier contract deployed on the network.
-11. The protocol adapter makes optional FFI calls to a forwarder contract.
+11. The protocol adapter makes an optional forwarder contract call by using the `ForwarderCalldata.input` data.
-12. The forwarder contract forwards the call to an external target smart contract to read from or write to its state.
+12. The forwarder contract forwards the call to an external target contract to read from or write to its state.
 13. Optional return data is passed back to the forwarder contract.
-14. Return data (that can be empty) is passed to the protocol adapter contract that conducts integrity checks on them (requiring the same data to be part of `action.appData`).
+14. Return data (that can be empty) is passed to the protocol adapter contract allowing it to conduct integrity checks (by requiring the same data to be part of `action.appData`).
 15. The protocol adapter updates its internal state by storing

     - nullifiers of consumed resources